Audiolab M-DAC+ ; Reputed to be a great DAC at £795/$1200

 Perceptions about streaming

-Much like a dodgy burger, it’s often regurgitated that people are underwhelmed by the performance of digital audio in HiFi systems.
+Why is it a sound investment to best your DAC?
+Well, much like a dodgy burger, it’s often regurgitated that people are underwhelmed by the performance of digital audio in HiFi systems.
 Particularly streaming.
-They might say they prefer their CD player or turntable and that digital streamed content, either from a NAS (network attached storage drive) or online streaming services, is not the same shooting match.
+They might say they prefer their CD player or turntable and that digital streamed content, either from a NAS (network attached storage drive) or online streaming services like Tidal or Qobuz, is not the same shooting match.